6 Preprocessing data

 library(caret)

-preProcessor = preProcess(training_set, method = c("center", "scale"))
+= preProcess(training_set, method = c("center", "scale"))

-train_set_transformed = predict(preProcessor, training_set)
+preProcessor = predict(preProcessor, training_set)

-test_set_transformed = predict(preProcessor, test_set)
+train_set_transformed = predict(preProcessor, test_set) test_set_transformed

 More info: caret documentation: centering and scaling